 Wandering Rose Travels is the blog of two baby boomers, living the dream of exploring the world and being active outdoors.
-We hope that our journeys inspire others to seize the day and find their own ways to be active and explore.
-Through the blog we share our (mis)adventures, plus travel tips and ways to stay safe and healthy on the road.
+Libby and Martin hope that their journeys inspire others to seize the day and find their own ways to be active and explore.
+Through the blog they share their (mis)adventures, plus travel tips and ways to stay safe and healthy on the road.

-Libby & Martin were kind enough to answer our questions below.
+Libby and Martin were kind enough to answer our questions below.

 TA: How many years have you been traveling and what got you hooked?

 Libby & Martin: Always!
 While raising our kids we traveled a lot as a family.
 Libby and I are in our early 60s; we left our careers a bit early to maximize our travel while we could be active.
 We hope to bike, hike, and paddle our way through many journeys before we "wear out."
 Our children are super active travelers and quite adventuresome.
 They inspire us to be spontaneous and experience things as the locals do.

 TA: Do you specialize in a particular type of travel?

 Libby & Martin: We focus on active travel...at least active for two baby boomers.
 We're not jumping out of airplanes or biking 100 miles daily, but we attempt to include hiking, biking, and paddling in our trip plans.
 Even when we stay in cities, we seek walking or biking as the preferred way to tour.
 We also enjoy history and immersing in local culture.

 TA: What is the best vacation you've ever taken?

 Libby & Martin: The British Virgin Islands.
 We rarely go back to a place twice, but the BVI is an exception.
 It is truly our travel "happy place."
 We've been five times -- twice on a sailboat and three times staying on land.
 We can dive, snorkel, and boat from dawn to dusk.
 We're always impressed with the "belongers" (their term for citizenship) and enjoy mingling and hearing their stories.

 TA: What's one place you've always wanted to visit?